How to start an internal discussion

 Click the compose icon dropdown and choose New discussion.

-In the popup composer window, choose the teammates you want to include in the discussion in the To: field.
+In the popup composer window, choose the teammates or team inbox you want to include in the discussion in the To: field.
 You can add as many as you like, or @mention additional teammates later once you've started the discussion.

 Enter a topic in the subject header to help organize your discussions in your inbox.
 At the bottom of the window, type your message in the comment bar.
 You can use the same formatting options as comments.